coltenthefirst/image-to-roblox/README.md

 Q: Does my images I upload get logged?

-A: Your images you use do not get logged.
-You can check the source code to see if I am.
+A: Well, it depends on what you mean.
+Your images you upload get saved into a temporary file called "tmp."

 Q: If I use exploit images, will I get banned?